-A French/Moroccan national, Marwan Sinaceur was a Professor of Organizational Behavior at INSEAD for thirteen years.
-Currently, he is Full Professor at ESSEC Business School in Paris.
-While at INSEAD, Marwan received the Deans’ Commendation for Excellence in MBA Teaching twice and he also was co-director of the INSEAD Behavioral Research Center.
+A French/Moroccan national, Marwan Sinaceur is Full Professor at ESSEC Business School in Paris.
+Before that, he was a Professor of Organizational Behavior at INSEAD for thirteen years.
+During this period Marwan received the Deans’ Commendation for Excellence in MBA Teaching twice and he also was co-director of the Behavioral Research Center.

 Marwan Sinaceur received his PhD in Organizational Behavior from the Stanford Graduate School of Business, Stanford University, USA.
 At Stanford, he was a graduate fellow at the Stanford Center on Conflict and Negotiation.